FAQs

 How do I get to the start line and back from the finish line?

-You can book a full race transfers package for $260 during the registration process.
+You can book a full Race Transfers package during the registration process.
 This ensures you get a lift to all starts and back from all finishes.
 Full details around race transfers are available here.

 Where can I find further information about Travel and Accommodation in Alice Springs?